 Wordmark logo design is all about keeping it simple.
 The type-only look is a popular (and timeless) choice across industries, especially tech, media, fashion, and food.

-A wordmark logo is a type of logo that includes only text — no symbols.
 Examples of famous wordmark logos include Google, Coca-Cola, and Calvin Klein.
 In these cases, the words have become the visual landmark of the brand.

 “When we’re born, letters and fonts are just shapes, but as we grow we begin to associate the shapes to words, and the design and style of those words to specific objects and organizations,” says Ian Paget, a U.K.-based graphic designer and founder of Logo Geek.